Our Vision & Values

 - Maintain a distinct identity and ethos through a Local Advisory Board (LAB) Governing Body that has responsibility for the education of those it is responsible for (see Local Governing Body for terms of reference)

-- Benefit from central services which encompass financial management, staffing, catering, IT, site and school improvement that are led centrally by the Executive Headteacher and Business Finance Director, overseen by the SLAT Audit Committee and Board of Trustees.
+- Benefit from central services which encompass financial management, staffing, catering, IT, site and school improvement that are led centrally by the SLAT Chief Executive Officer and Chief Financial Officer, overseen by the SLAT Audit Committee and Board of Trustees.

 This structure allows the SLAT’s academies to maintain their own identity, ethos and culture whilst benefiting from the economies of scale which come from being part of a larger organisation.